Robert Ritz, B.S., M.Ed., Ph.D.

 The student is solely responsible for any course work missed due to non-attendance.
 A student who presents the instructor with an adequate and documented reason for absence may be given an opportunity to make up the work missed.

 Students who attend a course by submitting an academic assignment and then cease progressing toward the completion of the course will be assigned a grade of FN (Failure for Non-Attendance) during the semester.

 Enrolled qualified students can receive a refund from their student account once all obligations have been met and a credit balance remains.

 FCI provides students with two credit-management options through the Authorizations page of FCI.

-Refunds will be released from the University and then disbursed by BankMobile.
+Refunds will be released by the University and disbursed by BankMobile.
 The student must select a refund preference according to instructions provided with the BankMobile welcome packet.
 Once a refund has been received by BankMobile, the funds will be made available for the student to access through the following options:

 Title IV Refunds